ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 }
 ~~~~

 For more sophisticated location handling (like updating locations when inlining code), indexed optics become valuable.
-We'll explore those in Article 5.
+We'll explore those in Part 5.

 ---